rsyi/rsyi.github.io/_posts/2018-08-26-central-limit-theorem.md

 While this empirical test does seem to indicate that no convergence to a normal distribution occurs, as expected, it does still supposedly converge to what is called an [alpha-stable distribution](https://en.wikipedia.org/wiki/Central_limit_theorem), though I do not know what this is yet.

 ## Final notes
-I still have some lingering thoughts.
-First, let $N$ be the number of variables summed.
-If the distribution eventually approaches a true normal distribution, with enough sampling and averaging, values far from the mean must be observed.
-Therefore, for any bounded distribution, I suspect that the **variance must approach $0$ as $N\to \infty$**.

-Also, note that [the density of the sum of two independent real-valued random variables equals the convolution of the density functions of the original variables](https://en.wikipedia.org/w/index.php?title=Illustration_of_the_central_limit_theorem&gettingStartedReturn=true).
+Note that [the density of the sum of two independent real-valued random variables equals the convolution of the density functions of the original variables](https://en.wikipedia.org/w/index.php?title=Illustration_of_the_central_limit_theorem&gettingStartedReturn=true).
 We could therefore recreate these graphs analytically.

 A couple remaining open questions: